webpack-contrib/file-loader/README.md

   * and `length` the length in chars
 * `[N]` the N-th match obtained from matching the current file name against the query param `regExp`

+#### Source Maps

+If you are working with a text-based file with a source map, you can have the source map emitted along with the file using the `sourceMap` parameter.

 #### Examples

 ``` javascript